Plasma Finance Price Reaches $0.12 (PPAY)

 Plasma Finance Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Plasma Finance directly using U.S. dollars.
-Investors seeking to acquire Plasma Finance should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Plasma Finance using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Plasma Finance directly using US dollars.
+Investors seeking to acquire Plasma Finance should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Plasma Finance using one of the exchanges listed above.

 Receive News & Updates for Plasma Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Plasma Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.